top of page

 About me

-I always felt a deep affinity with nature, and I experience solace and healing by spending time outdoors and engaging in creative practices.
-Being outdoors in the natural world affords me space and calm to feel grounded and connected.
-It helps me to regulate, allows me to move my body, connect with my emotions, to ponder and to process.
-My creative pursuits enable me to experiment, focus, relax and to express myself, while fulfilling many of my sensory needs.
+I have always felt a deep affinity with nature, and experience solace and healing through spending time outdoors and engaging in creative practices.
+Being in the natural world affords me space and calm to feel grounded and connected.
+It helps me regulate, move my body, connect with my emotions, reflect, and process.
+My creative pursuits enable me to experiment, focus, relax, and express myself, while fulfilling many of my sensory needs.

 Different approaches and methods have guided me through life.
-My experiences steered me towards nurturing nature connectedness in my learning and work, but I value and acknowledge the significant benefits which a variety of therapeutic approaches and practices offer.
+My experiences led me towards nurturing nature connectedness in my learning and work, though I value and acknowledge the significant benefits a variety of therapeutic approaches and practices can offer.

 My professional experience includes holistic therapies, expressive arts, child development, outdoor play, trauma, attachment, and personal development.
-As a dance teacher and holistic therapist I began work as an Outdoor Early Years Practitioner in 2009, later supporting children and families in the substance use field.
-I provided specialist intensive therapeutic support, blending nature based interventions with trauma informed systemic practice to promote positive change.
+As a dance teacher and holistic therapist, I began working as an Outdoor Early Years Practitioner in 2009, later supporting children and families within the substance use field.
+While there I provided specialist intensive therapeutic interventions, blending nature-based work with trauma-informed systemic practice to promote positive change.

 What is Outdoor Therapy?

-Outdoor, or Nature Based Therapy relates to the interactions between 3 different elements - the client, the therapist, and nature.
-The outdoor space itself becomes a part of the therapeutic process, and it can be a catalyst, as nature (often spontaneously) brings additional elements into the therapeutic work.
-Depending on your needs, preferences and location, outdoor therapy can offer great diversity to meet you where you are at.
+Outdoor, or Nature-Based Therapy, relates to the interaction between three elements - the client, the therapist, and nature.
+The outdoor space itself becomes part of the therapeutic process and can act as a catalyst, as nature often spontaneously brings additional elements into the work.
+Depending on your needs, preferences, and location, outdoor therapy can offer great diversity and flexibility to meet you where you are.

 A holistic approach........